-- 2.1 A centralised marketing budget has proven successful and as such the GLA would like to continue this way of working.
-Objectives and benefits of the centralised marketing budget include: - strategic annual planning and a coordinated and holistic view of how the GLA communicates to Londoners; - full accountability and transparency over spend on marketing communications, digital communications and engagement campaigns; - better value for money for Londoners, for example, visibility of annual budgets has helped to achieve cost savings; - more efficient and effective use of the GLA's gifted 'on-system' inventory from TfL approx. value £2 million per annum; - more concise budget control, enabling GLA Marketing and Digital Communications teams to work with an agile approach and respond quickly to external factors and changing priorities; and - greater efficiency within the finance and procurement processes. - 2.2 Where considered appropriate by the Assistant Director, External Relations in consultation with the Mayoral Director for External and International Affairs, external sponsorship for a campaign or campaign activities will be sought to complement GLA resources and complement the campaign activity.
-The GLA will follow the Contracts and Funding Code and Sponsorship policy to ensure that it acts in a fair and open manner, giving a wide range of organisations access to sponsorship activities.
-This additional income however cannot be guaranteed.
+- 2.1 A centralised marketing budget has proven successful and as such the GLA intends to continue this way of working, given it is also best practice in government.
+Objectives and benefits of the centralised marketing budget include: - strategic annual planning, and a coordinated and holistic view of how the GLA communicates to Londoners - full accountability and transparency over spend on marketing communications, digital communications and engagement campaigns - better value for money for Londoners for example, visibility of annual budgets has helped to achieve cost savings - more efficient and effective use of the GLA's gifted 'on-system' inventory from TfL approximate value £2 million per annum - more concise budget control, enabling the GLA's Marketing and Digital Communications teams to work with an agile approach, and to respond quickly to external factors and changing priorities - greater efficiency within the finance and procurement processes.